umenzi/bio-inspired_algorithms/README.md

 We evaluate the performance of algorithms for different obstacle densities, with each density level being tested in four distinct, randomly generated environments.
 Subsequently, 20 individual experiments are conducted for each obstacle-environment combination.
-We then compute the ean of the metrics from these 80 experiments, which provides a robust and reliable basis for the comparison.
+We then compute the mean of the metrics from these 80 experiments, which provides a robust and reliable basis for the comparison.

 The code can be found in the `evaluation` folder.